SiyungCho/seroflow/docs/extract.md

           num_rows = ... # Custom logic to determine the number of rows
           return num_rows

-  pypeline = Pypeline(...)
+  pipeline = Pipeline(...)
   custom_file_extractor = MyCustomFileExtractor(...)
-  pypeline.target_extractor = custom_file_extractor # Or add it using the add_step(s) methods
+  pipeline.target_extractor = custom_file_extractor # Or add it using the add_step(s) methods
-  pypeline.execute()
+  pipeline.execute()
 ```

 ## Class: CSVExtractor

 The `CSVExtractor` class is a concrete implementation for extracting data from a single CSV file.
-It leverages pandas’ read_csv() method to load the CSV file into a DataFrame and adds it to the `Pypeline` context under the file name.
+It leverages pandas’ read_csv() method to load the CSV file into a DataFrame and adds it to the `Pipeline` context under the file name.
 In addition, it provides a method for counting the total number of rows in the CSV file, which is useful for operations like chunked reading.

 ## Initialization